Last Updated on September 8, 2024 by Vik

 Vik Reddy’s story begins in Tribute under the banner of the Northern Coalition, considered at the time to be the most dominant power in nullsec.
 It was a peculiar time period in the game’s history to start as a new player.

 Like in real life, no two wars in EVE are alike, especially when seen within the time period in which they took place.
 EVE Online War Stories is a time capsule, a retrospective look at the military history of the game from the years 2010 to 2016 at different points of the arms race.
 The campaigns are from the point of view of Morsus Mihi (2010-2011), Against ALL Authorities (2011-2013), and Pandemic Legion (2013-2016).
 It depicts these true stories in chronological order to show the extent of what ordinary gamers can achieve when given powerful tools.
 Over the years, the tactics players have used against one another are constantly refined.
-The map today is the result of over ten years of war, diplomacy, espionage, and betrayal.
+The map today is the result of years of war, diplomacy, espionage, and betrayal.

 EVE has a reputation for looking like “spreadsheets and brackets in space” to those who are uninitiated.
 But like any sport, the true nature of its significance is not understood until one learns the game’s rules, what each ship is capable of, and how teamwork and strategy can heavily impact the outcome of a fight.
 Without this knowledge, one cannot appreciate the finer strategies, like in a game of chess being played at high speed.
 In that way, EVE has evolved into more of a sport than just a PvP game.
 Every war presented unique challenges.